N3 (South Africa): Dual carriageway sections

 Following the opening of the motorway section in December 2001 between Heidelberg and Villiers, the N3 now has at least two lanes in each direction for its entire length between Johannesburg and Durban.
 The section between Johannesburg and Villiers is dual carriageway motorway.
 Between Villiers and Warden the road is single carriageway motorway with two lanes in each direction.
 From Warden to Keeversfontein (Tugela Toll Plaza; Ladysmith) the road is no longer motorway but retains two lanes in each direction.
 Thereafter, the route to Durban is dual carriageway motorway.
-This last section from Ladysmith to Durban is the second longest motorway by route number (after the N1 between the Vaal River and Modimolle), but the longest motorway following one alignment in South Africa.
+This last section from Ladysmith to Durban is the third longest motorway by route number (after the N1 between the Vaal River and Modimolle and the N4 between Marikana and Wonderfontein), but the longest motorway following one alignment in South Africa.

+N3 Toll Concession

+The N3 Toll Concession (N3TC) entered into a 30-year toll road concession contract with SANRAL on 2 November 1999 to manage the section of the N3 national route from Cedara (in-between Hilton and Howick) in KwaZulu-Natal to the R23 interchange on the southern side of Heidelberg in Gauteng, approximately 418 kilometres in length.
+The concession will expire in 2029.

 Proposed realignment

 SANRAL proposed plans to re-route one section of the N3 between Keeversfontein (Tugela Toll Plaza) near Ladysmith, and the start of the tolled section near Warden, probably meeting the present alignment just south of Warden.
 This would involve the diversion of the road over De Beer's Pass, as opposed to Van Reenen's Pass.
 Not only would it reduce the route distance by 14 kilometres, but would have a lower gradient.
 Proponents of the new road argue that the existing Van Reenen's Pass is too steep for heavy trucks and exceeds the maximum gradient of 1:7 for an officially declared national road.
 This has caused a huge outcry among residents of Harrismith and Van Reenen, who rely on passing traffic to sustain businesses such as restaurants, petrol stations, and holiday rest places.

-The N3 Toll Concession has stated that the De Beer's bypass will be required when daily traffic volumes reach 13,900 vehicles - the traffic volumes at Van Reenen as of 2008 is 11,000 vehicles, and based on projected increases in traffic volumes, the bypass would have needed to be operational by the end of 2014, with construction commencing in the second half of 2011.
+The N3 Toll Concession had stated that the De Beer's bypass would be required when daily traffic volumes reach 13,900 vehicles - the traffic volumes at Van Reenen as of 2008 was 11,000 vehicles, and based on projected increases in traffic volumes, the bypass would have needed to be operational by the end of 2014, with construction commencing in the second half of 2011.
 This proposed new routing of the N3 would also have a new toll plaza built on it near Warden.

-In March 2017, it was decided by SANRAL that the construction of the De Beer's Pass Route will not continue.
+In March 2017, it was decided by SANRAL that the construction of the De Beer's Pass route will not continue.